esineyildiz/morphology-word-embeddings/README.md

 This project evaluates whether static word embeddings (e.g., fastText, GloVe) capture productive morphological transformations — such as pluralization, verb tense, and nominalization — across different semantic and syntactic categories.

-It uses custom MATLAB scripts to compute transformation vectors for morphemes and test their ability to generalize to unseen words.
+It uses custom MATLAB (Python version is coming out soon!) scripts to compute transformation vectors for morphemes and test their ability to generalize to unseen words.

 ---